 Land For Good (LFG), a regional leader and innovator on issues of farmland access, land tenure and farm transfer, is seeking motivated and creative professionals passionate about farming, food systems and collaboration to join our high functioning and committed 13-person.
 Since 2004, LFG has worked to put farmers more securely on land in New England in order to strengthen the viability of working farms, increase farming opportunity, and promote farm legacies.
 We are a recognized national leader in our field.

-Land For Good is a not-for-profit organization whose mission is to put more farmers, more securely on more land in New England—and beyond.
-LFG works on the ground throughout New England to help farmers access and transfer farms and farmland.
-State-based LFG Field Agents undertake educational, consulting and networking activities on the ground with and for diverse audiences in their state.
-Land For Good’s three programs—Farm Seekers, Farm Legacy and Working Lands—include education, consulting, investigation and advocacy activities.
-All programs involve collaboration with other educators and advisors, farmers and landowners, policy makers, organizations, agencies and community stakeholders in six New England states and nationally.
-Land For Good is a national leader on issues of farmland access, tenure and transfer—and one of the few organized specialized solely on them.
-Learn more about us.
+Our mission is to ensure the future of farming in New England by putting more farmers more securely on more land.
+LFG works on the ground throughout the region,with and for farmers, farmland owners and other professionals, to help farmers access and transfer farms and farmland.
+Our three programs—Farm Seekers, Farm Legacy and Working Lands—include education, consulting, research and advocacy activities.
+We collaborate extensively with other educators and advisors, farmers and landowners, policy makers, organizations, agencies and community stakeholders in all six New England states and nationally.

 We envision a vibrant landscape of working farms managed by thriving farmers and farm businesses.
 Entire communities will benefit from increased farming opportunity, healthy lands and a more secure food supply.
 If you share this vision, consider applying today!